- How much sleep does my child need?

 13 to 18 years old

-If they’re getting less than they need, it’s quite understandable that their behavior may get more challenging.
+If they’re getting less than they need, it’s quite understandable that their behaviour may get more challenging.

 Why is my child fighting bedtime?